 Mounjaro vs Wegovy: Which is better?

-- Both Mounjaro and Wegovy have GLP-1 action, but Mounjaro also targets GIP receptors, which enhances its effects.
+- Both Mounjaro and Wegovy mimic GLP-1, but Mounjaro also mimics GIP, which enhances its effects.

 - Both medications help regulate blood sugar levels and appetite to aid weight loss.
-Mounjaro can help you lose 20.9% of your body weight; Wegovy can help you lose 14.9%.
+Mounjaro can help you lose 20.9% of your body weight; Wegovy can help you lose 14.9% in just over a year.

 - Both are weekly injections containing prescription drugs that must be prescribed by a licensed healthcare professional.